 Furthermore, on 29 July 2015, the Company received authorisation from the Spanish National Securities Market Commission to broaden its clearing activities once the joint review process carried out by the College of Regulators set forth in the EMIR Regulation has concluded.
 The new clearing activities refer to the two new segments: OTC interest rate derivatives and purchase/sale transactions for equity instruments.
-This is a key element in the reform of the securities clearing and settlement system underway at the time that these financial statements were drawn up.
-Activity in the OTC derivatives segment began on 30 November 2015.
-The purchase/sale transactions of equity instruments segment was not operational at the time that these financial statements were drawn up.
+This is a key element in the reform of the securities clearing and settlement system.
+Activity in the OTC interest rate derivatives segment began on 30 November 2015, and the equity securities segment, in which the clearing of spot trades from the electronic trading platform take place, began its activities on 27 April 2016.